Jim Goetz: Is governor Racicot's lack of a criminal record disqualifying?

 It's almost as if the Republican Party has a covert affirmative action program for the ethically impaired.
 It’s one thing to restore their rights (I’m all for rehabilitation of the convicted), but to reward them with state-wide office is a bridge too far.

-At least Zinke lasted longer than fellow Republican, EPA administrator, Scott Pruitt, who was the subject of 14 investigations for misconduct.
-Among his more trivial misactions, he required his employees to drive him all over the city in search of his favorite Ritz Carlton “moisturizer.”
+At least, Zinke lasted longer than fellow Republican, EPA Administrator, Scott Pruitt, who was the subject of fourteen investigations for misconduct.
+Among his more trivial misactions, he required his employees to drive him all over the city in search of his favorite Ritz Carlton “moisturizer”.
 Whatever you might say about Zinke, using a Ritz Carlton moisturizer is not his thing.
 My guess is that he uses “Brut” (by Farberge).

 Zinke found salvation.
 Last year, despite (or maybe because of) his scandalous history, he was elected to Congress.
 Zinke is a person of principles.
 Groucho Marx famously said, “These are my principles, if you don’t like them, well…I have others.”